tarraneh/tarraneh.github.io/_pages/publications.md

 <b>7 first author, 32 co-author publications</b>

-Probablistic Association of Transients to their Hosts<br>
+Probabilistic Association of Transients to their Hosts<br>
 Aggarwal et al. 2021 | ApJ | <a href="https://arxiv.org/abs/2102.10627">arXiv:2102.10627</a>

 A Late-Time Galaxy-Targeted Search for the Radio Counterpart of GW190814<br>